QUICK ESCAPE FROM SITE

 D – facilitating or bearing witness to a marriage in the knowledge or reasonable suspicion of the lack of consent of one of the parties.

 The Forced Marriage Unit received 157 responses to the consultation.
 In response to the question, “Should forcing someone into marriage constitute a specific criminal offence?”
 34% responded - yes; 37% - no; 10% unsure/possibly; qualified response with data – 4%; no response - 15%.
 While there was no clear majority among respondents about whether or not a specific offence of forcing someone into marriage should be created, the majority felt that the disadvantages of creating new legislation would outweigh the advantages and potentially drive forced marriage underground.
-The government decided against introducing a specific offence and following the introduction of a Private Member’s Bill, the civil remedy was implemented.
+The government initially decided against introducing a specific offence and following the introduction of a Private Member’s Bill, the civil remedy was implemented.However, since that time, the government has changed course and determined that a criminal offence is necessary, along with substantial public education and victim support measures.
+See: Forced Marriage to be Made a Criminal Offence, UK Home Office, June 8, 2012.

 The Norwegian government chose to criminalize the offence for its deterrent effect, but also adopted rules governing situations where forced marriages may be driven abroad.

-Promising Practice: Norway’s Penal Code (2003) punishes forced marriage as a felony against personal liberty.
+Promising Practices: Norway’s Penal Code (2003) punishes forced marriage as a felony against personal liberty.
 Sec.
 222(2) states that “Any person who by force, deprivation of liberty, improper pressure or any other unlawful conduct or by threats of such conduct forces anyone to enter into a marriage shall be guilty of causing a forced marriage.
 The penalty for causing a forced marriage is imprisonment for a term not exceeding six years.
 Any person who aids and abets such an offence shall be liable to the same penalty.”
 Section 220 of the Penal Code imposes a punishment of up to four years’ imprisonment for “any person who enters into marriage with a child under the age of 16, or who aids and abets such a marriage.”
 In 2006, the Norwegian Supreme Court considered the issue of sentencing and increased the prison sentence for a father and his son who threatened violence against his 17-year-old daughter.
 The district court had sentenced them to ten and eight months; upon appeal, the Court of Appeal increased the term to 21 and 6 months.
 The Supreme Court increased the terms to 30 and 24 months, respectively.
-Action Plan against Forced Marriage 2008-2011, Norwegian Ministry of Children and Equality, p.
+See: Action Plan against Forced Marriage 2008-2011, Norwegian Ministry of Children and Equality, p.
 11.

 Drafters should ensure that all individuals involved in facilitating forced and child marriages are held accountable for their role.
 Laws must address the indirect or direct roles that may be played by multiple perpetrators.
 Drafters should take into account the roles that family members, religious leaders, tribal council members, government employees and others may play in facilitating or authorizing forced and child marriages.
 Laws should ensure that these other third parties who are involved in or facilitate forced and child marriages are punished.